Chapien/chapien.github.io/content/blog/2025/we_deserve_better/index.md

 >
 >It is high time that more politicians, journalists, health officials, physicians, psychiatrists, and patients were made aware of this potentially lifesaving information.

-Certainly, the pharmaceutical company has blood on its hands.
+Certainly, the pharmaceutical industry has blood on its hands.
 But this implies an active suppression of scientific research -- despite the fact that the very research being referred to is available to the public.
 The reason such research has not led to the banning of SSRIs is twofold.
 First, there are too many confounding variables to conclude SSRIs are responsible for violent crimes (existing mental health conditions in particular), and second, it's because *SSRIs work*.

 SSRIs do not only treat depression; they treat OCD and a myriad of other anxiety conditions as well.
 My SSRIs have mitigated the worst of my obsessive thought patterns.
 Before SSRIs, I would regularly obsess over gruesome and obscene imagined situations in my head.
 I would act out compulsions, such as snorting, opening and closing doors, or even spending hours researching if I was bad person for having those thoughts in order to banish those obsessions.

 SSRIs did not cure me.
 I still have these obsessive thought patterns.
 But it is a marked improvement.
 The thoughts are less common.
 The compulsions are easier to resist.
 I can go outside without having a panic attack -- something that was incredibly difficult for me before I was medicated.
-And, on the note of depression, I can actually get out of bed every morning and start my day thanks to my SSRIs -- and thanks to my aderall, too.
+And, on the note of depression, I can actually get out of bed every morning and start my day thanks to my SSRIs -- and thanks to my concerta, too.

 Almost anyone else who is neurodiverse will tell similar stories.
 We may disagree on the efficacy of specific medications, but those of us who are medicated will tell you that RFK Jr can take our medications out of our cold, dead hands.
 This isn't a threat; it's a statement of reality.
 Without our medications, many of us would die.
 I might be included in that number, and this is a scary time for all of us.